 Dr. Meyer is an active leader of teaching and learning at Fremont Christian School.
-She is committed to research-based educational practices throughout FCS that bring about transformation.
-This is not only true for standard college preparatory content but also for the most important content of all: biblical worldview education.
+She is committed to research-based educational practices that bring about transformation throughout FCS.
+This is not only true for standard college-preparatory content but also for the most important content of all: biblical worldview education.
 Dr. Meyer wants every student to leave FCS with the sense of belonging and value that comes from being made in the image of God.

 Dr. Meyer’s husband, Dr. Raymond Meyer, serves as the principal of the Secondary Campus and is the pastor of First Baptist Church of Newark.
-The Meyers’ son Jake is a senior at FCHS and will soon continue his Christian education at a member school of the Council for Christian Colleges and Universities.
+The Meyers’ son, Jake, graduated from FCS in 2002 and is continuing his Christian education at a member school of the Council for Christian Colleges and Universities.
 Dr. Meyer enjoys traveling (particularly in the UK), reading, and dogs (particularly basset hounds and doodles).

-He has lived in Fremont since 1989 and works at FCS alongside his wife, Dr. Tricia Meyer, who grew up at FCS and has served it for 30 years.
-They have a son Jake, who attends and they are so happy that he has grown up being taught by such wonderful teachers and friends.
+Dr. Meyer has lived in Fremont since 1989, and works at FCS alongside his wife, Dr. Tricia Meyer, who grew up at FCS and has served it for 30 years.
+They have a son, Jake, who graduated from FCS in 2022, and they are so happy that he has grown up being taught by such wonderful teachers and friends.

 Dr. Meyer has taught and led in a variety of roles at FCS.
-He has been a Bible teacher to junior high and high school students, he served as the Administrator for our elementary summer program for many summers and had a lot of fun as the Secondary Activities Director for one year.
-Before he left FCS to pursue his doctoral studies he also served as the Secondary Vice Principal for three years.
+He has been a Bible teacher to junior high and high school students, he served as the administrator for our elementary summer program for many summers, and had a lot of fun as the secondary activities director for a year.
+Before he left FCS to pursue his doctoral studies, he also served as the secondary vice principal for three years.

-He enjoys classic cars, especially muscle cars from the 1960s.
+Dr. Meyer enjoys classic cars, especially muscle cars from the 1960s.
 He has two of his own that he enjoys maintaining and driving on weekends.
-Over the past year, he has spent more time hiking and biking in amazing places here in the Bay Area and in Northern Nevada.
-He also serves as a bi-vocational pastor of a small church in Newark which he enjoys very much.
+He also enjoys hiking and biking in amazing places in our area as well as in the Bay Area and northern Nevada.
+He also serves as a bi-vocational pastor of a small church in Newark, which he enjoys very much.

 Melanie Williams is a talented educator who has devoted 18 years of her life to teaching and spent over 16 of those years teaching students here at Fremont Christian.
 In 2020, she transitioned from teaching junior high math to working as our Elementary Principal.
 In 2019, she took on an additional role as our Educational Technology Director.
 She is passionate about empowering students through technology and is uniquely equipped as we continue to transform education with the use of technology in the classroom.
 When not working Melanie loves cooking, baking and cheering her on her kids from the sidelines at their soccer and basketball games.

-Karen Behrens was born and raised in Fremont.
-She attended Fremont Christian School from Kindergarten through 8th grade, and always imagined herself working at a school.
-After attending Concordia University Irvine and receiving a California Teaching Credential, she gladly accepted a position as an Elementary Teacher in 2017 at Fremont Christian School.
+Born and raised in Fremont, Karen Behrens attended Fremont Christian School from kindergarten through 8th grade and always imagined herself working at a school.
+After attending Concordia University Irvine and receiving a California teaching credential, she gladly accepted a position as an elementary teacher at FCS in 2017.
 Working with some of her former teachers has been an invaluable mentorship opportunity.
-Additionally, Karen felt called to work in Christian education, knowing God would lead her footsteps and use her for His work.
+Additionally, Ms. Behrens felt called to work in Christian education, knowing God would lead her footsteps and use her for His work.
 She appreciates the ability to share her faith with students and walk alongside strong Christian colleagues for guidance and support.
 She attends Trinity Evangelical Lutheran Church in Palo Alto.

-After earning a Master's of Educational Leadership from Concordia University Portland, Karen transitioned to the role of Director of Curriculum & Instruction.
-Her Master's thesis focused on the role of instructional strategies and classroom environment especially with English Language Learners.
-Karen is dedicated to research-based best teaching practices including Project GLAD and the Marzano framework.
-She continues to attend conferences and professional development, to understand new technology and opportunities for FCS.
+After earning a master's of educational leadership from Concordia University Portland, Ms. Behrens transitioned to the role of director of curriculum and instruction.
+Her master's thesis focused on the role of instructional strategies and classroom environment, especially with English language learners (ELLs).
+Ms. Behrens is dedicated to research-based best-teaching practices, including Project GLAD and the Marzano framework.
+She continues to attend conferences and professional development classes to understand new technology and opportunities for FCS.

-Karen and her husband Dennis enjoy traveling to national parks and international destinations.
-They also regularly visit Disneyland, and are always ready for a quick weekend getaway!
+Ms. Behrens and her husband, Dennis, enjoy traveling to national parks and international destinations.
+They also regularly visit Disneyland and are always ready for a quick weekend getaway!